Wines with lobster at-a-glance

 ‘Try to go for something a little dry and light with a gentle touch of minerality,’ said Bisacchi, highlighting Pieropan’s ‘La Rocca’ Soave Classico as a good example.

-What about red wines?
+What about red wines with lobster?

 Lighter styles of reds can work, according to Gaither, McCabe and Sposito.